 My son, who is now 21 months old and under 30 pounds, loves to be carried around in it.
 He will see it sitting out, point and say “backpack” when he wants to go for a ride.
 I really couldn’t be happier with it and I’m excited for all of the use it will get from my son and our new baby on the way.

 Unfortunately, since I have been very pregnant since we’ve had our Boba, I haven’t been able to test the front carrying feature, but it’s definitely something I’ll be trying with our new baby.

 Here are some of the key features of the Boba Carrier:

 - For infants/children 15-45 pounds

 - Removable sleeping hood

 - Adjustable foot straps for toddlers- (keeps their knees at an ergonomic 90 degree angle)

 - Daddy friendly color options

-The Boba Carrier is very reasonably priced from $100-$128.
+The Boba Carrier is very reasonably priced around $128.
 I highly recommend the Boba to all of my friends and family, and to anyone in search of a soft structured carrier.
 We couldn’t be happier with ours and it’s been a great purchase!